 Our MAS/MLIS graduates work in various environments, including hybrid library/archives organizations, cultural centres, museums and cultural institutions.
 Graduates enter careers as information managers, librarians, archivists, curators, and records managers.
 An average of 85% of our graduates are employed within six months.

 Student job sectors after graduation

 Your faculty advisor will be able to assist you in selecting electives from both the MAS and MLIS programs.

-With the approval of the Graduate Advisor, you may take nine credits of coursework other than those designated 'ARST.'
+With the approval of the Graduate Advisor, you may take nine credits of coursework other than those designated 'ARST' and 'LIBR".
 Please complete the application for credit for external courses for each course, and submit it to firstname.lastname@example.org.

 If you are interested in research, you may elect to write a six-credit thesis; and enroll in either ARST 599 or LIBR 599.